Temporal quartic variation for non-linear stochastic heat equations with piecewise constant coefficients: Temporal Variation

 with

 In this paper, we mainly analyze the asymptotic behavior as $n$ tends to infinity of the sequence $(V_{n,x}, n\geq1, x\in\mathbb{R})$.
-The linear case can refer to Zili and Zougar~\cite{MR3992994} and also, among their researches, we will use some useful results.
+For the linear case, we refer to Zili and Zougar \cite{MR3992994}, from which we will use several useful results.